 UpStreet is a teen mental wellness program that offers drop-in consultations with therapists, scheduled therapy appointments, text-based peer support, and support groups for teens.
 UpStreet’s services are currently accessed using the chat bot located at the bottom of the page.

 UpStreet aims to reduce the stigma of seeking mental health support, to avoid escalation of symptoms to a crisis stage, and enhance teens’ quality of life.

-Since our inception, over 800 teens reached out to us.
+Since our inception, thousands of teens reached out to us.
 At that point, we knew our model worked and we’ve been at it ever since.